flutter/website/src/docs/cookbook/animation/page-route-animation.md

 (`pageBuilder`), and one to build the route's transition (`transitionsBuilder`).

 {{site.alert.note}}

-Note: The `child` parameter in transitionsBuilder is the widget returned from pageBuilder.
+The `child` parameter in transitionsBuilder is the widget returned from pageBuilder.
 The `pageBuilder` function is only called the first time the route is built.
 The framework can avoid extra work because `child` stays the same throughout the transition.
 {{site.alert.end}}

 The following example creates two routes: a home route with a "Go!" button, and